google/skia-buildbot/golden/go/tracestore/bt_tracestore/BIGTABLE.md

 To address these performance issues, we need to store our traces and some auxiliary data:
   - an OrderedParamSet (OPS for short) that can convert tiling.TraceId (long string) to/from EncodedTraceId (short string).
-  - The Options key/values that are a part of the trace, but don't affect the traceID.
+  - The Options key/values that are a part of the trace, but don't affect the traceID or filtering/searching.

 These data, along with the traces, will be stored using 3 Column Families and can logically thought of being stored as independent "tables" or "spreadsheets" even